-Lastly, ACV can help gout by reducing inflammation in the body.
+Lastly, ACV can treat gout by helping get rid of inflammation in the body.
 Research is more conclusive on ACV’s ability to lower inflammation which can make flare-ups more manageable.
 This benefit alone may be reason enough to consider adding apple cider vinegar to your daily routine.

 Safety Precautions When Drinking ACV

 The effects of ACV for weight loss are statistically significant, and for most people, trying an ACV treatment won’t cause any harm.

 It is important to remember that apple cider vinegar is very acidic, and therefore it can erode your tooth enamel if not diluted by water.
 It may also cause an increase in acid reflux in some individuals.
 If you have sensitive teeth, or frequent gastrointestinal issues, ACV may not be the best home remedy for your gout.

 Most of these adverse effects can be avoided when using apple cider vinegar gummies in place of the more harsh ACV liquid.

 - More Reading: Can apple cider vinegar go bad?